daymos/exceptions-handling/raising-exceptions.md

     console.log("the program has reached the end")
 }
 ```
-if the unreliableFunction doesn fail the output will be as before.
+If the unreliableFunction doesn fail the output will be as before.
 Instead when it fails I will see something like this:
 ![img3](img/s4.png)

-As you can see the last line of the code has beed executed even if the function before failed.
+You can see the last line of the code has beed executed even if the function before failed.
 There is an important observation to make at this point: **Why is the error sent to the console after the last line of the program is executed and not before?** Understanding the answer to this question is at the core of understanding how exceptions work in JS.
-Before answering the question I will show you a different example where the error message is displayed in the console **before** the last line of code is executed:
+Before answering the question I will show you the same example where the error message is displayed in the console **before** the last line of code is executed:

 ```javascript
 function unreliableFunction(a,b){